Updated: Mar 3

 The black basalt rocks in the raised bed of sand and mud creates a beautiful contrast with the salty barren lake bed of the Great Salt Lake.
 Many walk along the Spiral and trace it to its center.
 It is a place where you could spend an hour or two admiring the Spiral and walking out to the lake and even bring a picnic to eat in the parking lot.
 Note however that there are no restroom facilities at Rozel Point.

 Golden Spike National Monument

 If you are going to make the trip out to the Spiral Jetty you might as well stop into the Golden Spike monument as well.
-You’ll drive right past it on your way out and back to the Spiral Jetty, and it is a great opportunity to get a little history.
-It marks the spot where the Union Pacific and Central Pacific railroads met and drove the last spike into what would be the United State’s first Transcontinental railroad.
+You'll drive right past it on your way out and back from the Spiral Jetty, and it is a great opportunity to get a little history.
+It marks the spot where the Union Pacific and Central Pacific railroads met and drove the last spike into what would be the United State's first transcontinental railroad.

 The center itself is likely just a short stop with a few exhibits, a film and then visiting the spot where the Golden Spike ceremony was held on May 10th 1869.
 There is an auto tour east on your way back to the freeway which follows where the original track was laid.
 On the auto tour check out Chinese Arch, which is small natural arch set against the background of the Salt Lake Valley.
 It was definitely worth the short drive.